The Society of Actuaries (SOA) offers grants and research funding on a variety of topics.

 The Casualty Actuarial Society and the Society of Actuaries’ Committee on Knowledge Extension Research (CKER) announce the 2019 Individual Grants Competition to support the advancement of knowledge in actuarial science.
 Letters of intent should be submitted to Erika Schulty at

 firstname.lastname@example.org October 19, 2018.
 Please see the Individual Grant Announcement for further details.

 Established by the SOA Board of Directors, the Research Expanding Boundaries Pool (REX Pool) funds multi-year, multi-phase projects focused on advancing the actuarial profession.
 The REX Pool focuses on research projects that impact society, informs perspectives related to public policy, and/or expands the boundaries of actuarial science.
 The REX Pool funds select research proposal requests.
 Researchers can also submit their own proposal.

 The Society of Actuaries (SOA) Research Executive Committee has established a pool of special funding called the

 Current Events Research Pool.
 The goal of this special funding is to support current event and emerging topics in established practice areas and encourage the development of research projects that have strong impact on the actuarial profession.

 Colleges and universities that have attained CAE status are eligible to compete for

 SOA-sponsored grants.
 These grants would allow universities to make significant investments in their programs, research and the profession.
-Each year, the SOA awards a grant in two areas: education and research.
-Award amounts and durations can range between $25,000 and $100,000 per annum over a period of one to five years.
+The SOA awards a grant in two areas: education and research.
+Award amounts and durations can range between $25,000 and $100,000 per annum over a period of one to three years.
 Applications for multi- and single-year grants will be accepted.